gregoiregavin/Wiki-CAS-SI/README.md

   Bean
 </h1>

 Bean is a simple and open source website based on [Gatsby](https://www.gatsbyjs.com/) and [Strapi](https://strapi.io/).
-Its mainly focus is to provide a simple, adaptable and scalable structure for both frontend and backend users.
-Bean has been developed at the EPFL to provide a tool for teaching in the [CAS pour l'enseignement de la Science Informatique en secondaire 1](https://www.epfl.ch/education/educational-initiatives/fr/le-projet-edunum-le-cas-si/cas-si).
+Its mainly focused is to provide a simple, adaptable and scalable structure for both frontend and backend users.
+Bean is developed at the EPFL, aiming to provide a tool for teaching in the [CAS pour l'enseignement de la Science Informatique en secondaire 1](https://www.epfl.ch/education/educational-initiatives/fr/le-projet-edunum-le-cas-si/cas-si).

-Currently, the project is under development and is not deployed online.
+_Please note that the project is under development and is not deployed nor testable online._

+## 💻 Environment

 ## 🚀 Installation

+_Should work on any UNIX system, yet I tested it on Ubuntu 22.04 LTS only._

 0. **Prerequisites**

+    - [Node.js](https://nodejs.org/en/download/): to run our local Javascript server, execute build commands and install packages via [NPM (Node Package Manager)](https://www.npmjs.com/)
+    - []

     Node.JS, Gatsby-cli, Strapi

 1. **Git clone**